pippim/pippim.github.io/programs/mserve.md

 Innovative features:

+- Help buttons bring you to this web page appropriate sections
 - Album Artwork animations and VU Meters during playback
 - Information Centre (history of dialog boxes and actions)
 - Fade in/out Tooltips that follow mouse pointer